Strategy Lifecycle

 on_timer — optional periodic callback

-When timers are supported, on_timer runs at a fixed time interval between ticks, only when two conditions are met:
+Forward runs (chart forward test, bulk forward / Quant Cloud) can set timerIntervalMs in their run modal.
+When configured, on_timer runs at a fixed time interval between ticks, only when two conditions are met:

 - You have configured